 Penal Code 602 PC is the California statute that defines the crime of criminal trespass.
-A person commits this offense if he:
+You commit this offense if you:

-- enters, or remains on, someone else’s property, and
+- enter, or remain on, someone else’s property, and

-- does so without permission or a right to do so.
+- do so without permission or a right to do so.

-Note that if a person trespasses with the intent to commit burglary, and he has burglary tools, then he can be charged under:
+Note that if you trespass with the intent to commit burglary, and you have burglary tools, then you can be charged under: